raine/Lolgato/README.md

 #### How does the app detect if the camera is active?

 The app uses macOS system APIs to detect camera activity across different applications.

+#### What if my devices aren't automatically discovered?

+If automatic discovery doesn't find your Elgato lights, you can add them manually by IP address.
+Go to Settings → Devices and click the "Add Device" button to enter the IP address of your Elgato light.

 ## Feedback and Support